christianThardy/christianThardy.github.io/tom-interpretability.md

 **Duplicate Token Head Processing (L8.1)**
 - **Primary Function:** Parallel state perspective maintenance
     - **QKVO Flow:**
-      - Queries search for all previous token head outputs
+      - Queries the output of all previous token heads
       - Keys match against accumulated current and past location states
       - Values create dual representations from multiple inputs
-      - Output maintains parallel current/believed states
+      - 8.1 Output maintains parallel current/believed states
-        - Suppression applied across all mechanisms, balancing likelihood of all outputs
+        - When 16.2's keys interact with 8.1's output, activations correspond to (“John”, “Mark”, “cat”, “box”, “basket”) in the beginning of the sequence.
+Disperse activations for temporal and action tokens
+        - Values correspond mostly to `Mark`
+        - 16.2 receives 8.1's output, duplicate token head informs suppression head of duplicate activity and 16.2's output suppresses repeated names as suppression activations for Mark's repeated tokens are higher than John's, mitigating the actual state of the world in favor of the belived state

 ```markdown
 [Induction L14-17] --------> [Late PTHs L16-L23]